Take That: 2014–2015: Line-up change and III

 On 10 October 2014, Take That unveiled their first song as a three-piece and lead single from their upcoming album.
 Titled "These Days", it was released on 23 November 2014 and went to No. 1 in the UK Singles Chart, knocking Band Aid 30 off the top spot and becoming their 12th number one single.
 The album itself, called III, was released on 28 November 2014 and became the band's seventh No. 1 album.
 It was then followed by a sell-out arena tour entitled Take That Live.
 On 14 October 2015, the band announced their new single "Hey Boy", released on 16 October, which is the first single from the 2015 re-release of III.
 The 2015 edition of the album was released on 20 November.

-In December 2015, British media buzzed about the group embarking on a stint in Las Vegas, starting 2017.
+In December 2015, British media buzzed about the group embarking on a stint in Las Vegas, starting in 2017.
 Reports indicated the group impressed U.S. promoters and would headline their own residency show.
 Many venues circulated, including The AXIS at the Planet Hollywood Resort & Casino, The Foundry at SLS Las Vegas and the Linq Theater at The LINQ Hotel & Casino.
 Local newspaper, the Las Vegas Sun writes that everything is still unconfirmed, despite Barlow confirming the rumour on Twitter.